base on A boilerplate for Node.js web applications

 <img src="https://www.mongodb.com/assets/images/global/MongoDB_Logo_Dark.svg" width="200">

-- Go to [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas)
+- Go to [https://www.mongodb.com/](https://www.mongodb.com/)

-- Click the green **Get started free** button
+- Click the green **Try free** button

 - You will be redirected to Create New Cluster page.

-- Select a **Cloud Provider and Region** (such as AWS and a free tier region)
+- Select a **Cloud Provider and Region**

 - Select cluster Tier to Free forever **Shared** Cluster